 Technology Development and Deployment

 REALIZE-CA is demonstrating retrofit solutions on over 300,000 square feet of pilots in California.
-These pilots will demonstrate advanced building construction processes and pre-integrated decarbonization technologies that are meant to reduce retrofit delivery times, cost, and tenant disruptions.
+These pilots will demonstrate advanced building construction processes and pre-integrated decarbonization technologies that are meant to reduce retrofit delivery times, costs, and tenant disruptions.
 These demonstration sites will act as “prototypes” to demonstrate the applicability and the design and delivery approach for the prefabricated retrofit systems—namely all-in-one mechanical pods and exterior retrofit panels.

 REALIZE-CA is targeting low- and mid-rise multifamily buildings in California, which represent over 82 percent of existing multifamily units in the state.
 The solutions we are testing are designed to be standardized and transferable across the most common typologies within these two categories.
-We are also testing multiple variations of retrofit packages for a typology to give building owners more flexibility in how they choose to decarbonize their buildings.
+We are also testing multiple variations of retrofit packages for each typology to give building owners more flexibility in how they choose to decarbonize their buildings.

 Light Tree in East Palo Alto will conduct a holistic electrification retrofit that will include heat pumps for space conditioning and domestic hot water, a structural upgrade, and a full exterior recladding.